criblio/appscope/website/src/pages/docs/cli-using.md

 #### Attaching by Process Name

 In this example, we try to attach to a LogStream process by its name, which will be `cribl`.
-Since there's more than one, AppScope lists them and prompts us to choose one:
+Since there's more than one process, AppScope lists them and prompts us to choose one:

 ```
 $ sudo bin/linux/scope attach cribl